Find the derivative using logarithmic differentiation method $\frac{d}{dx}\left(\left(2x+1\right)^5\left(x^4-3\right)^6\right)$

 $\frac{y^{\prime}}{y}=10\left(\frac{1}{2x+1}\right)+6\left(\frac{1}{x^4-3}\right)\frac{d}{dx}\left(x^4\right)$

-Multiply the fraction and term
+Multiply the fraction by the term

 $\frac{y^{\prime}}{y}=\frac{10}{2x+1}+6\left(\frac{1}{x^4-3}\right)\frac{d}{dx}\left(x^4\right)$